hunter-ht-2018/ptfuzzer/README.md

 MEM_LIMIT=100            # afl -m argument
 PERF_AUX_BUFFER_SIZE=32  # the size of buffer used to store PT packets.
 ```
-*BRANCH_MODE* controls the methods ptfuzzer used to collect branch information.
-In TIP_MODE, only the far control flow change encoded in the TIP packets are recorded, while TNT_MODE also includes the conditional branch encoded in the TNT packets.
+*BRANCH_MODE* controls the methods ptfuzzer uses to collect branch information.
+In TIP_MODE, only the control flow change encoded in the TIP packets are recorded, while TNT_MODE also includes the conditional branch encoded in the TNT packets.

-*MEM_LIMIT* controls the memory limits used for the target program.
+*MEM_LIMIT* controls the memory limits of the target program.
 It is the "-m" arguments passed to afl.

 *PERF_AUX_BUFFER_SIZE* controls the size of buffer ptfuzzer allocates for storing PT packest.
 The PT packets may be truncated if the buffer size is not big enough.